iris42/capris/docs/transaction.md

     assert transaction.results[0].status_code == 0
 ```

-The commands in a transaction will be ran in sequence when the
-`with` block exits, and store the responses in a `results`
-variable.
-The `results` variable will then be cleared when a
-new `with` block enters.
-When you abort a transaction, the
+When you abort a transaction, the block will still continue
-block will still continue execution but commands added either
+execution but commands added either previously or in the
-previously or in the future will not be executed and the
+future will not be executed and the transaction history
-transaction history will be cleared.
+will be cleared.

  - `Transaction.lock`
  - `Transaction.abort`